bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

-# Module 01 Instructor Overview: HTML-Git-CSS
+# Module 01 Instructor Overview: HTML, CSS, and Git

 Welcome and thank you so much for being a part of our program!
-Thanks to instructors/TAs like yourself, we're helping hundreds of students across the world achieve their career goals and their creative dreams.
-You have plenty of time to work with these students, and their progress will astound you.
+Thanks to instructors/TAs like yourself, we're helping thousands of students around the world achieve their professional goals and their creative dreams.
+You'll have plenty of time to work with these students, and their progress will astound you.
 Buckle in!
 You're in for a fun ride!

 ## Overview

-In this weeks virtual classes, you'll introduce students to the basics of HTML, CSS, Git and GitHub, and the command line.
+In this week's virtual classes, you'll introduce students to the basics of HTML, CSS, Git, GitHub, and the command line.

 ## Virtual Classes